Last editedSep 202315 min read

 What data does open banking help “open up”?

-There are three broad areas open banking is “opening up” - account data, product data, and payment initiation.
+Open banking is “opening up” in three broad areas: account data, product data, and payment initiation.

 Account data is what you’d expect.
 Things like: